PingOne Advanced Identity Cloud

 Environment secrets and variables (ESVs) let you configure different secrets in your Advanced Identity Cloud development, staging, and production environments.
 In the preceding example, instead of hard-coding a single set of credentials for the OTP provider in the Advanced Identity Cloud admin UI, you could configure ESVs that hold the credentials.
 Then, the desired credentials to the OTP provider would be used depending on which Advanced Identity Cloud environment was running.

-For more information, see Define and promote ESVs.
+Learn more in Define and promote ESVs.

 Signing keys and certificates